 Adventure Playground NYC

-The junkyard playground allows children six to twelve years old to build and experiment with scrap materials using hammers, nails, and saws, while supervisors watch and parents are kept at bay.
-Boards, sheets, blankets, rubber tires, metal sheets, orange construction cones, wheels, and large plastic duct tubes–large enough to crawl through–are examples of junk that litters the playground.
-Though the facility was closed when we visited, it is open on Saturdays and Sundays until September 25, and children can attend weekly camps.
+The junkyard playground allows children six to twelve years old to build and experiment with scrap materials using hammers, nails, and saws, while supervisors watch and keep parents at bay.
+Boards, sheets, blankets, rubber tires, metal sheets, orange construction cones, wheels, and large plastic duct tubes–large enough to crawl through–are examples of the junk that litters the playground.

 At the Adventure Playground NYC, children experiment with scrap materials and use their imagination to create unique structures.